 Business experts and analysts love to compare fiscal quarters to those of a football game.
 So there is plenty of advice out there on how you can “save the game” in the fourth quarter with last-minute sales strategies.
 Why wait until the last minute?
 Business isn’t really like football; there’s no steady linear march up the field.
 Rather, business shifts and changes so quickly that by the time you get to the fourth quarter, it’s difficult to make up for lost ground.

-To start winning from the beginning, perform a check-in at the end of first quarter:
+To start winning from the beginning, perform a check-in on your incentive compensation plan at the end of first quarter:

 - Determine factors contributing to being above, on, below, or seriously below target; and

 - Gather information needed to make strategic sales decisions and adjustments.